 Peritoneal fluid culture

-Peritoneal fluid culture is a laboratory test performed on a sample of peritoneal fluid to detect bacteria or fungi that cause infection (peritonitis).
+Peritoneal fluid culture is a laboratory test performed on a sample of peritoneal fluid.
+It is done to detect bacteria or fungi that cause infection (peritonitis).

 Peritoneal fluid is the fluid from the peritoneal cavity, a space between the wall of the abdomen and the organs inside.